-Some of these symptoms are not easy to detect—such as changes in blood pressure.
+Some of these effects are not easy to detect—such as changes in blood pressure.
 Others can be confused with various ailments, such as colds or the flu.
-However, if taking too much of the medication is suspected, users should not wait for the more severe symptoms to emerge.
-As soon as any of the abovementioned signs and symptoms are noticed, help should be sought.
-The more severe the symptoms, the more likely it is that the patient will not be able to be saved.
+However, if an overdose on Cymbalta is suspected, users should not wait for the more severe symptoms to emerge.
+As soon as any of the effects mentioned above are noticed, help should be sought.
+The more severe the symptoms, the more likely it is that the patient will not be saved.

 Cymbalta Overdose Management

-The vast majority of users will never experience a Cymbalta overdose.
+The vast majority of users will never experience Cymbalta overdose symptoms.
 But just because it is not likely does not mean they and their loved ones shouldn’t be prepared.
 Duloxetine overdose management can be the difference between life and death.

 Before Emergency Arrived

-Users and their loved ones should not attempt to treat taking too much duloxetine on their own.
+Users and their loved ones should not attempt to treat taking too much Duloxetine on their own.
 Instead, they need medical treatment, and as soon as overdosing is suspected, they should call emergency services.
-Patients who think they are experiencing an overdose should never attempt to drive themselves to the emergency room.
+Patients who think they have overdosed should never attempt to drive themselves to the emergency room.
 When speaking with emergency services, the person calling should stay calm.

-Beyond that, the caller should listen to the instructions of the operator and follow them to the best of their ability.
+Beyond that, the caller should listen to the operator’s instructions and follow them to the best of their ability.